 Nevertheless, many students worry about the cost of living in London as it is more costly than studying in some other parts of the UK.
-In addition to tuition fees, a student should allow about £1,150-£1,340 per month for living costs.
+In addition to tuition fees, a student should allow about $\pm 1,300-\pm 1,500$ per month for living costs.

 The Guildhall School of Music & Drama believes that cost is not something that should deter prospective students from attending.
-This guide is designed for Doctoral students who are concerned about where to locate financial support for their studies.
+This guide is designed for Master's students who are concerned about where to locate financial support for their studies.